dataarts/tailbone/README.md

 all for free.
 It even supports large file uploads and serving via the Google blobstore.
 One example use case is drawing an image with canvas via javascript uploading it via ajax and serving variable sized thumbnails efficiently of that image.
 That is a simple example in the QUnit tests.
+It also has experimental support for model validation and full text search.

 Finally, for added capabilities, there is a javascript library served up which does additional niceties like bi-directional binding of your model and your backend to a javascript